Skip to Content

 And whilst it is unclear when the castle was built, an embossed grave reveals Urartu work – a kingdom which existed in the Iron Age from the 9th to the 6th Century BC.

-As is evident from the castle walls, the Urartians were well known for their large fortresses and also their sophisticated metal work.
+As is evident from the castle walls, the Urartians were well-known for their large fortresses.
+And also their sophisticated metal work.

 Just amazing!